I help students:

 Address why the student wants to attend that school and how they will contribute there, if admitted

-Demonstrate a genuine, credible rationale for applying to that particular school, based on research beyond a quick glance at its website
+Demonstrate a genuine, credible rationale for applying to that particular school, based on research/engagement beyond glancing at its website or attending the standard campus tour

 Should complement, not repeat, the personal statement